 - Reduce the number of meetings.
 Consider whether a meeting is necessary to accomplish the end goal.
 LinkedIn Learning has a selection of courses that cover meeting management.
 Check out the course, “How to Have Fewer, Better Meetings.”

-- Where feasible, agree on and institute department-wide or team-wide “no meeting hour” or “no meeting day,” to allow time for focused work without interruptions.
+- Institute a department-wide or team-wide “no meeting hour” or “no meeting day,” if feasible, to allow time for focused work without interruptions.

-- If possible, designate a physical space for meetings where team members on campus can congregate and access technology that will facilitate members joining the meeting from an off-site location.
-Typically, a large screen equipped with a microphone and camera will allow members joining virtually to view and hear the meeting room, while also allowing those in the meeting room to view and hear members joining remotely.
+- Designate a meeting space where team members on site can congregate and access technology that will facilitate members joining the meeting remotely, if possible.
+A large screen equipped with a microphone and camera will allow members joining virtually to view and hear the meeting room, while also allowing those in the meeting room to view and hear members joining remotely.
 If this is not possible, try to ensure that Zoom or other calls will not distract other employees who may be sharing a common space.